-You'll see huge saucer magnolias in hues ranging from pearly pink to fuchsia to deep purple mixed in with ethereal star magnolias, and probably other types as well.
+You'll see huge saucer magnolias in hues ranging from pearly pink to fuchsia to deep purple mixed in with ethereal star magnolias, and other types of flowering magnolias as well.

-The front gardens of many Victorian brownstones in Back Bay feature plenty of daffodils, tulips, other spring-flowering bulbs like the giant alliums in the photo gallery, and perennials.
-Even more spectacular, though, are the rhododendrons, peonies, and early roses in May and into June.
+The front gardens of many Victorian brownstones in Back Bay feature plenty of daffodils, tulips, other spring-flowering bulbs such as giant alliums, and perennials.

 Most magnificent in June, with blooms continuing from May through Frost.